-Of course, this isn’t an entirely complete, up to date list.
-It would be impossible to keep tabs on every single lending institution and update this part of the article monthly, but this is a pretty decent attempt.
-You could call every one of those banks and see if they have a doctor loan program in your state…or you could let Doctor Loan USA take the heavy lifting off your plate and connect you with someone at one of those banks who specializes in physician loans and has years of experience working with people just like you.
+You could call all these banks and see if they have a doctor loan program in your state…or you could let Doctor Loan USA take the heavy lifting off your plate and connect you with someone at one of those banks who specializes in physician loans.

 There are many alternatives to physician loans.
-Let’s take a look at the main ones:
+The main ones are:

-Conventional Mortgages – These are your typical mortgages, and encompass anything that isn’t part of a specific government loan or special program.
-They come in many flavors: 30, 20, 15 and 10year fixed rate or 5/1, 7/1 and 10/1 adjustable rate mortgages (ARM).
-If you put at least 20% down, you’ll get a better interest rate and will not have to pay mortgage insurance.
-This is a good idea if you have the cash.
+Conventional Mortgages – These are typical mortgages, and encompass anything that isn’t part of a specific government loan or special program.
+They come in many flavors: 30, 20, 15 and 10-year fixed rate or 5/1, 7/1 and 10/1 adjustable rate mortgages (ARM).
+If you put in at least a 20% down payment, you’ll get a better interest rate and will not have to pay mortgage insurance.

 Many banks offer options for you to pay less than 20% down.
-The disadvantage of putting less money down are higher rates.
-If you’re not able to put 20% down, the bank will require you to pay PMI.
+The disadvantage of putting less money into a down payment are higher rates.
+If you’re not able to put 20% down, the bank requires PMI.

-As of September 2016, you’ll have to put down at least 3% for this type of loan.
-Before the 2008 financial meltdown, there were many programs available that offered borrowers 100% financing.
-Those options have disappeared, many say with good reason.
+As of November 2017, you’ll have to put down at least 3% for this type of loan.

 FHA Loans – These loans are administered and regulated by the Federal Housing Authority.
-They allow for lower credit scores than conventional loans and require as little as 3.5% down.
-They also require private mortgage insurance (PMI) on all loans.
+They allow for lower credit scores than conventional loans and require as little as 3.5% for a down payment.
+They require private mortgage insurance (PMI) on all loans.

 VA Loans – This program was created for US Military veterans and are guaranteed by the VA.
 They do not require a down payment or PMI, but there is an upfront fee (1.5% – 2% depending on your down payment) with most loans.

-USDA Loans – Offered to rural, low-income borrowers, these mortgages require zero money down, are often cheaper than going the FHA route.
+USDA Loans – Offered to rural, low-income borrowers, these mortgages require no down payment, are often cheaper than going the FHA route.
 They are sponsored and administered by the US Department of Agriculture and do require PMI.

 State and Local Programs – These programs aim to help low to moderate income buyers purchase a home.
-Some are aimed at certain professions like teachers, firefighters and police officers.
-You can find out more and see if there is something available for doctors here.
-The last time I checked, there was not.
+Some are aimed at certain professions like teachers, firefighters, and police officers.

 7) How to compare banks and their mortgages

-It may seem like a daunting task, but putting the time into up-front research is well worth the end result.
-For example, on a $300,000 30-year fixed rate mortgage, reducing your interest rate by just .25% will save you almost $16,000 in interest payments over the life of your mortgage.
+It may seem daunting, but putting the time into up-front research is well worth the end result.
+For example, on a $300,000 30-year fixed rate mortgage, reducing your interest rate by just .25% will save you almost $16,000 in interest payments over the life of your physician loan.

-To compare banks and get the best doctor loan and rates, you need a simple, systematic process.
+To compare banks and get the best doctor loan and rates, you need a systematic process.

 First, research banks on Google and social media.
-It is amazing how much information is available online.
-It’s overwhelming.
 Here are two articles to get you started:

-You can also use this smart, well-designed tool by Credio to compare thousands of consumer banks.
-The website offers their proprietary “smart rating” as well financial stability scoring and general details.
-Many of the features are geared at people looking for a full-service bank, but we’ve found it helpful for general research.
+You can also use this well-designed tool by Credio to compare thousands of consumer banks.
 This is particularly useful if you’re not familiar with lenders who offer doctor loans in your state.

-Next, put together a final list of banks that interest you, and call them.
-Make sure you ask for someone who specializes in working with physicians.
+Next, put together a list of banks that have physician loans that interest you, and call them.
+Ask for someone who specializes in working with physicians.
 If you don’t, you’ll likely get a general hotline attended by newbies.
 They may not know what a physician loan is, even if their bank offers one.

-If you find someone who knows the program, and you like what you hear, ask them to put together a Loan Estimate (includes rate, annual percentage rate, closing costs and mortgage features).
+If you find someone who knows the doctor loan program, and you like what you hear, ask them to put together a Loan Estimate (includes rate, annual percentage rate, closing costs and mortgage features).
 The LE form is the new form required by law as of October 3, 2015.
-It will be delivered to you within three days of submitting your application.
+The loan estimate will be delivered to you within three days of submitting your application.

-Please note: you don’t have to provide a ton of written information at this phase.
-However, the more information you provide, the more accurate the estimate will be.
-You’re also not to required to pay anything other than maybe a small fee for the lender to pull your credit report.
-Typically, this might be around twenty bucks.
+Note: you don’t have to provide a ton of written information at this phase.
+However, the more information you provide, the more accurate the loan estimate will be.
 All you have to provide now is: